TiraLabra/2021_alkukesa/_en/faq/index.md

 ## Is using functions / methods from the `Arrays` class allowed?

-in principle, no. However, for example, copying arrays without using `System.arraycopy` may be slow enough to become a bottle neck in the code, witch is not practical.
+in principle, no. However, for example, copying arrays without using `System.arraycopy` may be slow enough to become a bottle neck in the code, which is not practical.
 In this case, you should document the performance difference and use built in functions.

 This may apply to member of `Arrays` as well.